SRI update

 Nokia, Finland

-The French company Alcatel Submarine Networks SpA, partially owned by Nokia, laid telecom cables in occupied Western Sahara in March-April 2021 and new works were carried out in 2023.
+The French company Alcatel Submarine Networks SpA, partially owned by Nokia, laid telecom cables in occupied Western Sahara in March-April 2021 and new works were carried out in 2023 and in 2024 (posters observed hanging in the Dakhla port, and followed by the entry of the vessel to Saharawi waters in March 2024).
 On 14 April 2021, a letter was sent by the French association APSO, the Finnish Peace Committee and Western Sahara Resource Watch (WSRW) to Alcatel, with copy to Nokia.
 The letter was not responded to.
 From what WSRW understands, the Western Sahara republic wrote a protest letter to Alcatel in March 2021.

 Larsen & Toubro Ltd, India